Essential Functions and Qualifications of Camp War Eagle Staff

 - Participate in at least one hour every day of rigorous team competition and two to three hours of individual instruction, most of which require physical stamina and includes participation in contact sports.
 Active participation in these activities can include, but is not limited to, frequent running, jumping, cutting, pivoting, throwing, standing, walking, bending, stooping, crouching, reaching at, above and below shoulder level, pushing, pulling, twisting at the waist, handling, gripping, grasping; and

-- Lift and move heavy equipment and objects weighing 25-50 pounds (i.e., coolers, canoes, program equipment, office or arts and craft supplies, store inventory, etc.).
+- Lift and move heavy equipment and objects weighing 25-50 pounds (i.e., coolers, canoes, program equipment, etc.).

 - Ability to attend a mandatory 8-day orientation and training program at the beginning of the summer.
-During the orientation, the staff member must be able to obtain current certification (or equivalent training) in CPR/First Aid or have the ability to obtain such certification prior to orientation by an accredited agency.
+During the orientation, the staff member must be able to pass the training for CPR/First Aid or have the ability to obtain such certification prior to orientation by an accredited agency.

-- Have completed one year of college or its equivalent by the start of summer
+- Have completed one year of college or its equivalent.

 - Share the Christian faith, beliefs, values and principles of Camp War Eagle, including belief in the truth of the Bible and salvation through a personal relationship with Jesus Christ.

-- Be a positive, upbeat, wholesome Christian role model
+- Be a positive, upbeat, Christian role model.

 - Hearing and visual capacity, and strength, agility and stamina, to supervise and actively participate safely in a range of fast-paced sports and recreational activities with children.